 - Review of Student Evaluations.
 In concert with the Director, the Assistant Director reviews aggregate reports for all RCI courses from Student Course Feedback Forms collected by the College of Arts and Sciences and prepares an annual assessment report that includes a comparison between how students perceived their experience in RCI to how well they met the learning goals measured in our direct assessment (see point 5).
 The Assistant Director shares these findings with faculty, and together, faculty discuss whether or not to make any programmatic adjustments based on student feedback.

 - Direct Assessment of Student Writing.
 Since 2013, the RCI program, in collaboration with Corey Johnson of WSU Libraries, has conducted a direct assessment of students’ final research papers in order to measure student progress on UCORE learning goals.
-In 2015-16, our efforts were greatly enhanced when we added the Office for the Assessment of Teaching and Learning as an assessment partner.
+In 2015-16, our efforts were greatly enhanced when we added the Office of Assessment for Curricular Effectiveness as an assessment partner.
 With a 10-year plan drafted by Director Jesse Spohnholz, we will continue these efforts in order to expand the kinds of assignments we directly assessment so that we can measure all five of the UCORE learning goals on a rotating basis.
 Our direct assessment has already produced tangible changes to how we teach undergraduate students and how we message the importance of skills to them.